An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators

 The second part of the optical simulation is based on a custom library that simulates lenses, sensors, and refractive surfaces outside the scintillator volume.
 It performs the ray tracing of each individual photon from the exit point on the scintillator surface to the photosensor, through the plenoptic system.
-Thin or thick lenses, along with their aperture, are implemented in the paraxial approximation.
-General surfaces can be added to the optical stack by defining their shape using tessellated triangles in an STL file.
+Thin and thick lenses, together with their apertures, are implemented in the paraxial approximation, assuming 100\% lens transparency and neglecting optical aberrations.
+The propagation time of each photon is computed assuming straight-line travel between optical elements and using the speed of light in vacuum.
+Further, general surfaces can be added to the optical stack by defining their shape using tessellated triangles in an STL file.

 The components of the plenoptic camera model include: the \mla, parametrised as an array of thin lenses or as an array of pinholes with constant same pitch; the parameters of the \mla thin-lens model, including the diameter ($D_{\mu}$) and the lateral position ($L_{\mu}$) of each \microlens; and the distance between the \mla and the sensor planes ($B$) and the focal length of the \mla ($f_{MLA}$).
 The geometry of the \mla accounts for the insensitive areas between adjacent \microlens{es}.
 All the \microlens{es} have the same diameter and focal length.
 The \mainlens is modelled with the thick-lens equation, which includes its diameter ($D_{L}$), the position of the two principal planes ($P_1$ and $P_2$), and the focal length $f_L$.
 This model can be easily converted to that of a thin lens if the two parallel principal planes coincide.